INVESTIGATIVE UNIT: Rape victim ordered to pay her abuser child support

 Crysta Abelseth knows all too well about overcoming adversity.
 The now 32-year old is a mother of a teenager that WBRZ has made an editorial decision not to identify because she's a minor.
 Abelseth's daughter is the child of a rape.

 Abelseth met John Barnes in the City of Hammond back in 2005.
-She says he offered to take her home after a night out at a local restaurant with friends.
+She says he offered to take her home after a night out at a local bar with friends.

 "Instead of bringing me home, he brought me to his house," Abelseth recalled.
 "Once inside, he raped me on his living room couch."